clemsos/writings/_quora/2015-02-06-How-do-you-go-about-getting-an-electronic-product-manufactured-in-China-What-steps-are-involved.md

 language: en
 title: |
     How do you go about getting an electronic product manufactured in China?
-What steps are involved? - Quora
+What steps are involved?
 ---

 The single most important step you need to take to design a product that